Life insurance in Canada: Why you should buy a policy in 2025

 Start small with a 10-year policy

-A short-term policy can be a smart entry point into the Canadian life insurance market.
-Ten-year term policies are affordable, as low as $10/month for $100,000 coverage, and can be renewed or converted into a long-term policy when ready.
+A short-term policy is a smart way to get coverage while on a budget.
+Ten-year term policies are affordable, as low as $10/month for $100,000 coverage, and can be renewed or converted into a long-term policy when you’re ready.
 (The quote sample is based on a 40-year-old non-smoking male in Toronto, Ontario.)

 An added benefit is that if you choose to renew your coverage, you will not be required to complete a medical exam, which is ideal for older individuals who will face higher premiums.

-Starting with a short-term policy keeps you protected without locking you into expensive long-term rates–a great option when waiting for the economy (or your budget) to stabilize.
+Starting with a short-term policy keeps you protected without locking you into expensive long-term rates, which is a great option when waiting for the economy (or your budget) to stabilize.

 Compare quotes before buying